jbreeden/mruby-erb/README.md

 - No ERB::Util (CGI stuff... you don't need it).
 - No encodings support (MRuby has limited support for this in general).

+### Dependencies

+Depends on *some* regexp implementation.
+By default, mruby-regexp-pcre is used.
+You can override this choice by setting the `MRUBY_REGEXP_GEM` environmnet variable.
+This should hopefully eliminate the need to fork this gem for each regexp implementation.

 ### API

 ```Ruby